Contemporary Harmony and Counterpoint: A Practical Course A

 What you can do next

-This course continues next term as 'Pathways to Composition B'.
+This course continues next term.
 You may also be interested in other related courses Morley College offers, such as 'Orchestration and Arranging' and 'Composition Workshop'.
-You may also be interested in any 'A Listener's Guide to Music' courses, such as the 'Brief History of Western Music' or the 'Opera in the Baroque and Classical Period'.
+You may also be interested in any 'A Listener's Guide to Music' courses.